ahornerr/CutScene/README.md

 This `h264_vaapi` codec and DRI device approach should theoretically also work for Intel Quicksync but is untested.

+`h264_nvenc` as the codec provides experimental hardware encoding for Nvidia GPUs.
+If running in Docker, the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit) should be installed.

 ## Usage

 Hit the app over HTTP passing your plex username and the start/end times of the clip in the request